THE BASIC LIST

 The Mobile Reissue- There was a reissue of The Fantasy Film World LP by Mobile Fidelity.
 We have heard it.
 It is excellent, but it's not the equal of the earlier pressings by Decca above.
 It is somewhat veiled and compressed in comparison.

 This is a one-of-a-kind LP.
 The music varies from Medieval to 20th Century, and the sound also varies from "above average" to "jaw dropping".
-The music comes from the now 25-year-old movie, Moliere, which focused on the adult life of the French genius who created modern comedy.
+The music comes from the now 30-year-old movie, Moliere, which focused on the adult life of the French genius who created modern comedy.
 (His plays are preferable to the movie.)

 The 16 cuts on this record are all very different and in no particular order, except that Moliere's death is at the end.
-The composers are variously famous, unknowns or anonymous.
+The composers are variously famous, obscure or anonymous.
 The best of the selections are competitive with any LP, but they're only 30% of the total.
 I've seen a few copies of this record, so I don't think it is that rare.
 There is no demand for it.

-The Descriptions and Awards of THE DIVINITY.
+The Descriptions and Awards of THE DIVINITY

-The Descriptions, Awards and Essay of THE DEMI-GODS.
+The Descriptions, Awards and Essay of THE DEMI-GODS

-The Descriptions and Award of THE BASIC LIST-ANCIENT MUSIC & SMALL SCALE CLASSICAL.
+The Descriptions and Award of THE BASIC LIST-ANCIENT MUSIC & SMALL SCALE CLASSICAL

-The Descriptions of THE BASIC LIST-LARGE SCALE ORCHESTRA & OPERA.
+The Descriptions of THE BASIC LIST-LARGE SCALE ORCHESTRA & OPERA

-The Descriptions, Award and Essays of THE BASIC LIST-ESSAYS & CONTROVERSIES.
+The Descriptions, Award and Essays of THE BASIC LIST-ESSAYS & CONTROVERSIES

-Some Descriptions and Essays of THE HONORABLE MENTIONS.
+Some Descriptions and Essays of THE HONORABLE MENTIONS

-COPYRIGHT 2000-2008 ARTHUR SALVATORE AND HIGH-END AUDIO LTD.
+COPYRIGHT 2000-2023 ARTHUR SALVATORE